matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-Friction from manual tasks directly harms **Lead Times for Changes** and often increases the **Change Failure Rate** due to human error.
+Friction from manual tasks directly harms **Lead Time for Changes** and often increases the **Change Failure Rate** due to human error.
 Data from the DORA studies confirms that automation and standardised development environments are key predictors of elite performance.

 ## 4. Waiting (Taiki)